wesatkinson/simple-scorm-api/README.md

 # simple-scorm-api

-A simple SCORM1.2 SCO & Advanced Scorm 2004 run-time test environment in one file.
+A simple SCORM 1.2 SCO & Advanced Scorm 2004 run-time test environment in one file.

-**Tweaked to work with Evolve Content**
+**Tweaked to work with Evolve Content / Should work with all SCORM zips**

 Steps to work on your local environment: